camtheperson/get-my-ps5/README.md

 ### How do I stop this from running?

 Enter `Control + C` in your Terminal window, or exit the Terminal altogether.

-### Does this thing actually work?

-This is a simple bot.
-It checks for a redirect, and then opens your web browser.
-* You should make sure you're already logged in with a PSN ID.
-* You'll still need to complete reCAPTCHA on Sony's website.
-* There's still a solid chance you _won't_ get a PS5.

-However, I believe this utility will give most people a leg up, because they don't have to rely on a third-party service (such as NowInStock.net) to send you a notification that PS5s are in stock.
-You're running it directly from your computer, which removes a lot of overhead and (hopefully) gives you an advantage.

-Good luck!